 What is customer journey mapping?

-Whatever your focus, there are several common customer journey stages you will typically want to outline within your map.
+Whatever your focus, you will typically want to outline several common customer journey stages within your map.

 Customer journey stages